- SAP would like its customers to underestimate the liability of indirect access.

 The Reality of Indirect Access Frequency

-- Source Issues and Finding Unbiased Representation: Many of the sources relied upon for information on indirect access have already aligned with or are in some way remotely controlled by SAP.
+- Source Issues and Finding Unbiased Representation: Many sources relied upon for information on indirect access have already aligned with or are in some way remotely controlled by SAP.
 This is covered in the article Taking a Multidimensional Approach to Indirect Access.

 Indirect Access Frequency